 Sound Transit received 53 applications from 33 local governments requesting more than $86 million.
-We want your input to help determine which projects should receive System Access Funds.
+Review the 53 applications that were submitted in the System Access Fund call for projects.

 The System Access Fund will help fund improvements that make it easier and more convenient for people to get to Sound Transit and partner transit services.

 The $100 million System Access Fund (SAF) included in the 2016 voter-approved Sound Transit 3 (ST3) measure is allocated equally among Sound Transit's five subareas for projects such as safe sidewalks, protected bike lanes, shared use paths, improved bus-rail integration, and new pick-up and drop-off areas.